gkorpal/latex-vim-tutorial/README.md

 ### Two columns

 Switching to two columns is as easy as typing `\twocolumn`.
-However, in a document which consists fully or mostly of two columns, you should add the option `twocolumn` to the `\documentclass` command. (see [this thread](https://tex.stackexchange.com/questions/332120/what-is-the-difference-between-twocolumn-and-documentclasstwocolumnbook) for some reasons).
+However, in a document which consists fully or mostly of two columns, you should add the option `twocolumn` to the `\documentclass` command (see [this thread](https://tex.stackexchange.com/questions/332120/what-is-the-difference-between-twocolumn-and-documentclasstwocolumnbook) for some reasons).

 Apart from that, I slightly tweak the default margins based on my own preferences.